-It is our hope that with the launch of Edge High School’s new website in January 2019 we will be better able to engage visitors and stakeholders and do a better job of telling the story of Edge High School, its mission and value to the community and spotlight numerous success stories.
+It is our hope that with the launch of Edge High School’s new website in January, 2019 we will be better able to engage visitors and stakeholders.
+Further, we intend to do a better job of telling the story of Edge High School while sharing our mission and vision so that the community understands our unique role in Tucson!
+We will be spotlighting numerous success stories so you hear it from the mouths of students, parents, and staff!

-The week of January 20th-26th we will be celebrating National School Choice Week!
-Twenty five years ago students and families had very few choices.
-The only options were the neighborhood public school or the local private school which was often financially inaccessible to most families.
+On January 20th-26th we will be celebrating National School Choice Week!
+Twenty five years ago students and families had very few choices in schools.
+The only options were the neighborhood public school or the local private school, which was often financially inaccessible to most families.
 Today, choice abounds.
 Charter schools, homeschooling, vocational schools, online schools, private schools, and traditional public schools provide ample choice to students and families.
 With so many choices why should you choose a charter school?
 Why do over 185,000 Arizona youth choose to attend charter schools?
 Consider the following 5 benefits of attending a charter school.

 Small Class Sizes